parkshub/water-meter-project-aws/scripts/aws/README.md

 # AWS Project Workflow

 This project enables field technicians or users to submit water meter data that is visualized in near real-time on an interactive map.
-The architecture is built for scalability, automation, and low-latency updates using a modular, serverless approach powered by AWS services.
+The architecture is built for scalability, automation, and low-latency updates using a modular, serverless approach powered by AWS services [(view live demo of workflow)](https://drive.google.com/file/d/1K_2wGWFdZhw46Fv4g9pNZOPICaVLu2u8/view?usp=sharing).

 ## 1. Data Submission